Slicer/Slicer/Docs/developer_guide/mrml_overview.md

 MRML nodes are implemented in C++.

-MRML nodes can be implemented in a 3D&nbsp;Slicer extension.
+MRML nodes can be implemented in a 3D Slicer extension.
 :::

 :::{note}

-All links to API class and function documentation redirecting to `https://apidocs.slicer.org` correspond to documentation generated from the latest commit of the `main` branch of 3D&nbsp;Slicer.
-This means that versions of this documentation associated with an older version of 3D&nbsp;Slicer may be out of sync with the linked API.
+All links to API class and function documentation redirecting to `https://apidocs.slicer.org` correspond to documentation generated from the latest commit of the `main` branch of 3D Slicer.
+This means that versions of this documentation associated with an older version of 3D Slicer may be out of sync with the linked API.

 :::